ParmeshwarMurmu/E-Cart/README.md

 ## Technology Used

-List and overview of the technologies used in the project.
+Overview of the technologies used in the project.

 **frontend**
 - HTML